 You can request access or rectification by contacting the Privacy Office as described in the Who Can You Contact With Privacy Questions? section.

 We do not knowingly request or collect personal information from children under 13 years of age without prior verifiable consent of his or her parent or legal guardian and complying with any other legal requirements.
 If we become aware that we have unknowingly collected personal information about a child without verifiable parental or legal guardian consent, we will delete this information from our records or take reasonable available steps to de-identify the information.

 15. Whom Do I Contact With Privacy Questions?

 If you have any questions about how we handle your personal information, please contact us as indicated below.
+Our Privacy Officer is also our designated contact for your inquiries or complaints under PIPEDA (The Personal Information Protection and Electronic Documents Act, SC 2000, c 5).
 If you are participating in a program, event, fundraising initiative, competition or survey that is offered by us jointly with a third party, the third party may hold your personal information.
 If you have any questions or concerns, we will direct you to the appropriate party so that you may make enquiries as to that party’s privacy policies and practices.Privacy Officer